-Follow the steps below to configure a service so as to push related alert data from AWS Cloudwatch onto Squadcast.
+Follow these steps to configure a service and seamlessly transfer related alert data from CloudWatch.

-Squadcast will then process this information to create incidents for this service as per your preferences.
+Squadcast will process the information and create incidents based on your preferences.

 Ensure that the

 Enable raw message Deliverycheckbox remains unchecked.

 - 4.The "Subscription ID" for the subscription should immediately change from "PendingConfirmation" to "Confirmed".
 Click on the refresh button to verify the same.

 - 5.Now you can go to any of your AWS services for which you want to set the Alarm.
 We'll take the example of "EC2" in this case.